phalcon/documentation/docs/tutorial-basic.md

 }
 ```

 As you can see our variable `$users` can be iterated and counted.
-You can get more information on how models operate in our document about [models][db-models].
+You can get more information on how models operate in our document about [models](db-models.md).

 ![](assets/images/content/tutorial-basic-5.png)